ccir105/giphy-chrome-extension/README.md

 To get start clone first.
 Enable developer and the extension from where you cloned.

-Create a file name apiKey.js inside js folder.

 Create an api key in giphy https://developers.giphy.com/

-After you get your key

-Add
+After you get your key, to import in extension you have to create a file name apiKey.js inside js folder and the following code in the file with your api key

       apikey='<Your api Key>'